fmenardo/Bgt_popgen_Europe_2024/MMC/MMC.md

 ```
 ## Analysis

-### Analysis not considering the probability of misidentification of derived alleles
-### Analysis including the probability of misidentification of derived alleles
+The fasta files generated above are used for subsequent analysis where we test if the assumption of small variance in reproductive success is appropriate for Bgt.
+The script for the analysis not considering the probability of misidentification of derived alleles is `mmc_vs_km_noalleleconf.R`, and that where the misidentification is accounted for is `mmc_vs_km_alleleconf.R`.
+Additional scripts `funct_and_consts.R` and `model_select.R`, and the git repo https://github.com/fabfreund/usfs_mmc/ are required for this analysis.